-Two names that have been turning up a lot in my reviews lately are Jennifer Nangle (LILITH, MALVOLIA’S MEMORABLE THANKSGIVING 2 ) and Charles Chudabala (UGLY SWEATER PARTY, THE CROSSING).
+Two names that have been turning up a lot in my reviews lately are Jennifer Nangle (FOR JENNIFER, MALVOLIA’S MEMORABLE THANKSGIVING 2 ) and Charles Chudabala (UGLY SWEATER PARTY, THE CROSSING).
 Not only are they acting in plenty of indie shorts and features they’re frequently taking on tasks such as writing, producing, etc to make these projects happen.
 It’s a dose of energy and dedication the indie horror scene needs.
 THAT NIGHT features them as well as several other performers who are becoming familiar faces in genre films.

 Rachel (Jennifer Nangle) and Josh (Garrett Lee THE QUEEN OF SCREAMS: A HALLOWEEN SPECIAL) are a couple with some issues.
 Attending a party thrown by Erika (Amanda Cano) and Scott (Raymond Vinsik Williams FROM JENNIFER, SERENA WAITS) doesn’t seem to be doing much to distract them from these problems.